tim-schilling/debug-tutorial/docs/lab1.md

 To reproduce:
 1. Browse to the [posts page](http://127.0.0.1:8000/p/).
-1. Click on "Read" for the post with the title "Learn along sit apply adult."
+1. Click on "Read" for the post with the title "Skill fight girl north production thus a."
 1. "It doesn't work!"

 ### Facts